krivikhullar/LinkedIn-Automated-Job-Search/README.md

 What It's Achieving
 Turns a one-time resume match into a living search strategy.
 The Job Matcher isn't a static list — it explains why each title fits, what's missing, and gives the exact search filters to reproduce the results.

 Converts market demand into a resume feedback loop.
 The Skill Trend Tracker's core value proposition is telling the candidate which skills are trending up in real postings and not yet on the resume — closing the loop from "what's in demand" to "what to add."

 Removes manual repetition.
 Both reports arrive automatically instead of requiring a recurring manual search-and-compile session.

 File Overview

 File	                                      Purpose
-LinkedIn_Job_Match_Code.ps1	                Emails the job matches report via Resend API LinkedIn_Job_Matches_With_Resume.txt	      The resume-matched job search report (source data for both components) Skill_Trend_Tracker_Code.ps1	              Counts skill mentions, tracks week-over-week trend, emails the trend report Skill_Trend_Weekly_Basis.txt	              Generated weekly output of the skill trend tracker
+LinkedIn_Job_Match_Code.ps1:                Emails the job matches report via Resend API LinkedIn_Job_Matches_With_Resume.txt:	      The resume-matched job search report (source data for both components) Skill_Trend_Tracker_Code.ps1:	              Counts skill mentions, tracks week-over-week trend, emails the trend report Skill_Trend_Weekly_Basis.txt:	              Generated weekly output of the skill trend tracker